 2. Workout BEFORE dinner.

 The Healthy Business Traveler works out before dinner.
-This travel tip is something I’ve employed religiously and it’s done more than anything to keep my health in check when I travel for work.
+This travel tip is something I have employed religiously and it has done more than anything to keep my health in check when I travel for business.
 By setting a firm rule that when the day is done you are going to get a workout in before you go out to eat with the customer or your colleagues is a game changer.

 Here’s why.
 The chances of you working out when you get back from dinner is next to nil.
-After a few glasses of wine and a steak, it’s not going to happen.
+After a few glasses of wine and a steak, it isn’t going to happen.
 Get it in before dinner!
 Plus you will find you will have less of an appetite and be more inclined to make smarter menu choices.

 3. Pack a healthy snack (and skip the airport snacks).